microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    * EnvironmentLocation could be specified, but for this hack, leave the default (eastus) as not all of the services we are provisioning are available in all regions.
    * We want the PaaS option, so leave that parameter set to $true.
    * When EnableExport is set to $true, bulkexport is turned on, service principle identity is turned on, storage account for export is created, access to storage account added to FHIR API through managed service identity, service principle identity is added to storage account.
    * If all goes well, the script will kickoff and will take about 10-15 minutes to complete.
-Note down the Key, Value and Name of **dashboardUserPassword** that is displayed when deployment is complete.
+Note down the Key, Value and Name of **dashboardUserPassword** displayed when deployment is complete.
 You will need this in Task #3.
    * If the script throws an error, please check the **Help I'm Stuck!** section at the bottom of this page.
    * To check on the status of the deployment you can open the Azure Portal of the **Primary (Resource) AD** and you will see two resource groups will be created {ENVIRONMENTNAME} and {ENVIRONMENTNAME}-sof.
-You can look at the "deployments" to check the status of your resource creation, there will be 5 total deployments between the two resource groups.
+You can look at the "deployments" to check the status of your resource creation.
+There should be five total deployments between the two resource groups.
       <center><img src="../images/challenge01-checkdeploy01v2.png" width="550"></center>
       <center><img src="../images/challenge01-checkdeploy02v2.png" width="550"></center>